SaeedulHaque/Interview-Preparation/OOP/README.md

 my_car = Car("Toyota", "Corolla")
 my_car.drive()  # Output: Toyota Corolla is driving.
 ```
+- An object is the real cake you make by following the recipe.

+- You can bake many cakes from the same recipe.

+- Each cake can be a little different — one might be chocolate, another vanilla.
 ### 3. Constructor (__init__)
 The constructor is a special method that gets called when you create a new object.
 It sets up the object's data.

+- The constructor is like the process of baking the cake.

+- When you decide to bake, you start following the recipe step-by-step.

+This process creates the actual cake (object) with its specific flavor and size.
 ### 4. Attributes and Methods
 Attributes are like variables inside an object (e.g., brand, model).

 Methods are like functions inside an object (e.g., drive()).

+- Attributes are the ingredients and properties of the cake.

+- Ingredients like sugar, flour, and eggs.

+- Features like cake size, flavor, and frosting color.

+- Each cake (object) can have different attribute values — maybe you use more sugar, or choose a different frosting color.

+- Methods are the actions or things you can do with the cake.

+- Slice the cake.

+- Eat the cake.

+- Decorate the cake.

+- These are like the "verbs" or functions that define what you can do with the cake.

 ### 5. The self Keyword
 In Python, self is used to refer to the current object instance.
 It lets the object access its own attributes and methods.